 SF Board Bios

 The Slow Food SF board is a collection of passionate individuals who volunteer their time to create our programs and events.
+This board is a collective of culinary, agriculture, food justice activists.
 Thanks to all of these fine foodies for their insight, time, and dedication to the Slow Food movement.

 Sally Rogers / Chair